mpg-age-bioinformatics/jawm/docs/get_started/develop_module.md

 This will execute `step1` and `step2`.

-**Running the workflow**
+**Running the module**

-Once your workflow file is ready, you can run it using `jawm my_workflow.py`.
+Once your module file is ready, you can run it using `jawm my_workflow.py`.

 ---

-### Bootstrap a new workflow project
+### Bootstrap a new module project

-`jawm` also provides the `jawm-dev` helper CLI to quickly bootstrap a new workflow project from the demo template.
+`jawm` also provides the `jawm-dev` helper CLI to quickly bootstrap a new module project from the demo template.

 ```bash
 jawm-dev init my_first_wf -s local
 ```

-This creates a new workflow project directory based on the `jawm_demo` template, using the default `jawm_` prefix.
+This creates a new module project directory based on the `jawm_demo` template, using the default `jawm_` prefix.

 For example, the command above creates: